AmenRa/ranx/README.md

 ## 🔥 News

-- 📌 [April 4, 2023] [ranxhub](https://amenra.github.io/ranxhub), the [ranx](https://github.com/AmenRa/ranx)'s companion repository, will be featured in [SIGIR 2023](https://sigir.org/sigir2023)!
-On [ranxhub](https://amenra.github.io/ranxhub), you can download and share pre-computed runs for Information Retrieval datasets, such as [MSMARCO Passage Ranking](https://arxiv.org/abs/1611.09268).

 - [August 3 2023] `ranx` `0.3.16` is out!
 This release adds support for importing Qrels and Runs from `parquet` files, exporting them as `pandas.DataFrame` and save them as `parquet` files.
 Any dependence on `trec_eval` have been removed to make `ranx` truly MIT-compliant.